mariomui/custom-obsidian-external-scripts/js.md

 ---
 # -

-This [[folder-page]] list the folders and its files recursively in flattened form.
+This [[folder-page,vis-Noteshippo,]] list the folders and its files recursively in flattened form.
 This is needed because files with extensions that are not `.md` are not displayed.

 > [!warning] There is some work here with the dataviewjs code holding a prototype version of a basic rendering recursion api